glowkeeper/P3D/docs/labs/week2Session1.md

 ## Anti-aliasing

 When you take a picture with a real camera, there are usually no jagged edges because [the edge pixels blend the foreground with the background](https://raytracing.github.io/books/RayTracingInOneWeekend.html#antialiasing).
 Typically, anti-aliasing algorithms achieve the same effect by averaging the colours of the boundary pixels.
+That is the approach used below.

 ### Camera